LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog for KoboldAI Lite 30 Dec 2022:
+- New TTS (Text-To-Speech) feature added!
+Will read out whatever you send and whatever is generated.
+Enable in settings.
+- Now displays how long the last request took, time elapsed between request and response.
+- Slightly increased default temperature

 Changelog for KoboldAI Lite 28 Dec 2022:
 - Thanks to Henk, KAI Horde Web UI is now rebranded as KoboldAI Lite!
 There is a new subdomain for it at https://lite.koboldai.net
 - Added support for multiple model selection, allowing you to receive generated responses from more than one model.
 This setting is also remembered in persistent mode and shared stories.